anodyne/nova/README.md

 * updated the auth library to remove some debug code since the autologin bug seems to have been solved
 * updated the index page to turn down the error reporting (fatal errors and database errors will still be shown)
 * fixed bug where acceptance and rejection messages were sent without any changes an admin made
+* fixed error thrown when posting a comment on a mission post

 Known Issues
 ------------